Types of monitoring tools

 Networks are paramount to the success of your business to be simply monitored.
 And, there is a need for a new approach — the Network Insight Platform.
 We decided to build this new platform at Highlight to complement the way service providers work.
 The future of network monitoring goes beyond monitoring in order to focus on outcomes and what network data will actually let you achieve.

 A Network Insights Platform is a frictionless way of sharing information with enterprise and reseller customers alike.
 Although most network monitoring tools have a place in your technology stack, an insights platform allows you to sell more holistic and outcome-oriented services, which helps fight commoditization, limits customer churn and improves outcomes.
-If you want to learn more, check out our eBook — Transforming the Value of Networks — or get in touch and book a demo of Highlight today.
+If you want to learn more get in touch and book a demo of Highlight today.